 Total joint arthroplasties are surgeries done to alleviate the symptoms and pain of osteoarthritis.
 Most commonly done in the knee, hip, and shoulder, these surgical procedures replace arthritic joints with prosthetic implants that function as a new joint.

-Total joint arthoplasties in Kansas City by Apex Orthopedics have excellent success rates, and with new and improved surgical techniques and medical advancements, even total knee replacements can last 15 to 20 years in the majority of patients!
+Total joint arthoplasties in Kansas City by KCOA have excellent success rates, and with new and improved surgical techniques and medical advancements, even total knee replacements can last 15 to 20 years in the majority of patients!

 That being said, there are times when a second or even third surgery is required if the original replacement fails.